ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/statistics/envoy-statsd.md

 ```

 This sets up the `statsd-sink` service and a deployment of the
-DogStatsD agent that forwards the $productName$ statistics to your
+DogStatsD agent that forwards the Emissary statistics to your
 Datadog account.

-Additionally, $productName$ supports setting the `dd.internal.entity_id`
+Additionally, Emissary supports setting the `dd.internal.entity_id`
 statitics tag using the `DD_ENTITY_ID` environment variable.
 If this value
 is set, statistics will be tagged with the value of the environment variable.
 Otherwise, this statistics tag will be omitted (the default).